jameshanlon/jameshanlon.github.io/content/heat-pump.md

 MWh of energy, which is only 32% of the total electricity use.
 I am suspicious that this is incorrect, even factoring in a 10% underestimate from the Vaillant system.
-I would expect the heat pump to be using more like 50-60% of total electricity on average.
-Otherwise the usage profile matches between the two data sets.
+I would expect the heat pump to be using more like 50-60% of total electricity on average, given that other electricity use is cooking and appliances etc. Otherwise the usage profile matches between the two data sets.

 {{ macros.imagenothumb('heat-pump/Grafana-Octopus-electricity-use.png',